qiuxintao101/cobra/docs/detail.rst

 4. I want to modify the workflow.

   Simply add or modify rules to the Snakefile, it is as easy as that.

-5. *CoBRA* finished successfully, but nothing is significant.

-  This can and will happen, depending on the analysis.
-The following list provides some potential reasons for this:

-    - The two conditions are in fact very similar and there is no signal that surpasses the significance threshold.
-You could, for example, check in a PCA plot based on the peaks that are used as input for *CoBRA* whether they show a clear signal and separation.
-    - There is a confounding factor (like age) that dilutes the signal.
-One solution is to add the confounding variable into the design model, see above fo details.
-Again, check in a PCA plot whether samples cluster also according to another variable.
-    - You have a small number of samples or one of the groups contains a small number of samples.
-In both cases, if you run the permutation-based approach, the number of permutations is small, and there might not be enough permutations to achieve significance.
-For example, if you run an analysis with only 10 permutations, you cannot surpass the 0.05 significance threshold.
-As a solution, you may switch to the analytical version.
-Be aware that this requires to rerun large parts of the pipeline from the *diffPeaks* step onwards.
-    - You have a very small number of peaks and therefore also a small number of TF binding sites within the peaks, resulting in many TFs to be skipped in the analysis due to an insufficient number of binding sites.
-As a solution, try increasing the number of peaks or verify that the predicted binding sites are not too stringent (if done independently, therefore not using our TFBS collection that was produced with *PWMScan* and *HOCOMOCO*).
-We recommend having at least a few thousand peaks, but this can hardly be generalized and depends too much on the biology, the size of the peaks etc.
-    - You run the (usually more stringent) permutation-based approach.
-If the number of permutations is too low, p-values may not be able to reach significance.
-For more details, see :ref:`parameter_nPermutations`.
-You may want to rerun the analysis using the analytical approach or using more permutations (if the number of samples makes this possible at all); however, the problems raised above may still apply.

-6. *CoBRA* finished successfully, but almost everything is significant.

-  This can also happen and is usually a good sign.
-The following list provides some potential reasons for this:

-    - If you run the analytical mode, consider running the permutation-based approach in addition.
-The permutation-based approach tends to be more stringent and usually results in fewer TFs being significant.
-However, as explained in the paper and here, it can only be used if the number of samples is sufficiently high.
-    - If too many TFs are significant, you have multiple choices that can of course also be combined: First, you may use a more stringent adjusted p-value threshold.
-Keep in mind that the Volcano plot PDF shows only a few selected thresholds, and you can always be even more stringent when working with the final result table that is also written to the  ``FINAL_OUTPUT`` folder.
-Second, you may further filter them by additional criteria such as the number of binding sites (e.g., filtering TFs with a very small number of binding sites, a TF activity that is not large enough, or by their predicted mode of action if you used the classification mode).
-Third, you may further subdivide them into families and subsequently focus, for example, only one particular TF family.
-Alternatively, you can classify the TFs into "known" and "novel" for the particular comparison.

-7. I want to change the value of a parameter.

-  If you want to do this, please contact us, and we help and then update the FAQ here.

-**If you feel that a particular use case is missing, let us know and we will add it here!**

 .. _docs-errors: